JuliaHealth/NeuroAnalyzer.jl/Documentation.md

 ![](assets/neuroanalyzer.png)

-NeuroAnalyzer is a [Julia](https://julialang.org) package for analyzing of EEG data.
+[NeuroAnalyzer.jl](https://codeberg.org/AdamWysokinski/NeuroAnalyzer.jl) is a [Julia](https://julialang.org) package for analyzing of EEG data.

 <a id='NeuroAnalyzer.jl-Documentation'></a>